 Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.
-The Company has elected to account for short-term leases and leases of low-value assets using the practical expedients.
-Instead, of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in the Statement of Profit and Loss on the Statement of Profit and Loss of the Statement of the Statement of Profit and Loss of the Statem
+The Company has elected to account for short-term leases and leases of lowvalue assets using the practical expedients.
+Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in the Statement of Profit and Loss on a straight-line basis over the lease term.